One of Earth's Greenest Buildings

 - Penn State University—Center for Green Roof Research

 - The Sustainable Sites InitiativeTM

 - University of Pittsburgh—Mascaro Center for Sustainable Innovation

 - Civil & Environmental Consultants; Civil Engineering and Water Engineering, Pittsburgh

 - evolveEA; LEED® and Living Building Challenge Management, Pittsburgh

 - Pitchford Diversified; Enhanced Commissioning, Butler, Pennsylvania

-- 7group, LLC; Energy, Daylight and Materials Consultants, Kutztown, Pennsylvania
+- 7group, LLC; Integrated Design Facilitation, Energy Modeling, Daylighting Analysis and Materials Consulting, Kutztown, Pennsylvania

 - Sundrive; Water Treatment, Ottsville, Pennsylvania